 You can also display a result as a function of another result (e.g., v(t) as a function of i(t)) using the XY Plot checkbox.
 If you check this box, the Line Edit field is divided into an X-part and a Y-part.
-Bring the curve names into the two fields using the "Add to Edit-area" button or type the curve names.
-You can use several curves, arithmetic operations, and functions - but you cannot use Advanced Edit in this mode.
+Bring the curve names into the two fields using the several curves, arithmetic operations, and functions - but you cannot use Advanced Edit in this mode.